 Five Common Mistakes to Avoid While Car-Buying

-The reason for this is simple—car dealers tend to see lower sales in January, and Presidents’ Day provides them with an opportunity to jump start the year.
+Presidents’ Day is right around the corner which brings the first auto sales weekend of the year as both automakers and dealers are anxious to kick off the year in good fashion.
+Typically, car dealers tend to see lower sales in January, and Presidents’ Day provides them with an opportunity to jump start the year.
 By adding excitement to a three-day weekend with auto promotions, they entice shoppers to their lots and are able to turn their sales around.

 And while this car-buying holiday season does provide some of the best annual auto deals, it’s still important to do your research ahead of time to ensure you aren’t blinded by flashy offers.
 You’ll also want to avoid these five common auto-buying mistakes to help maximize your savings.